wooga/etest/README.md

 # etest

-It is a lightweight test framework for Erlang which can be used for unit, functional and to some degree also integration testing.
-If you need more complex test setups please consider common test.

-It embraces convention over configuration and tries hard to do only one
+It is a lightweight, opinionated, convention over configuration test framework for Erlang.
-thing: run your tests.

-* ETest expects an Erlang application / rebar compatible directory structure with the following top level directories: _src_, _deps_, _ebin_ and _test_
+* etest expects an Erlang application / rebar compatible directory structure with the following top level directories: _src_, _deps_, _ebin_ and _test_
 * Test files should have a `_test.erl` ending and test cases should start with a `test_` prefix